+The theorem requires that no variation in the initial state induces infinite variations in the CJ state (Sects. \hyperref[sec:Remind]{\ref{sec:Remind}} and \hyperlink{addCJdet}{\ref{subsec:CJsuppl} §3}, \hyperref[sec:CJadm]{App. \ref{sec:CJadm}}).
+That is an analogue in the thermodynamic plane to the transonic condition in the physical space, i.e. finite derivatives at a sonic locus in a laminar flow of an inviscid fluid, such as the planar or weakly diverging ZND flows \cite{{WoodKirkwood1954},{Bdzil1981},{Higgins2012}}.

-The Euler equations combined with equations of state form a hyperbolic closed system for which a data distribution on a non-characteristic side of a discontinuity defines a well-posed Cauchy problem without using entropy.
-The sonic side of the CJ front is a particular case of characteristic distribution.
-This analysis used entropy to obtain the new features without an equation of state.
-Thus, the velocity of the surface and the initial state give this distribution, or the initial state and one characteristic-state variable give the surface velocity.
-This feature might illustrate a general property of horizons in hyperbolic systems, such as the surface of a Schwarzschild black hole.
-The CJ-equilibrium locus is the horizon of events in the TZD expansion for an observer in the ZND reaction zone.
+The Euler equations for inviscid fluids, completed with relevant constitutive relations, form a closed hyperbolic system.
+A data distribution on a non-characteristic side of a discontinuity defines a well-posed Cauchy problem without using entropy, e.g. \cite{{Vidal1999a},{Vidal1999b}}.
+The sonic side of the CJ front is an example of characteristic distribution.
+The initial state and the velocity of the front give the distribution, or the initial state and one characteristic-state variable give the velocity of the front.
+Entropy was used in this analysis to obtain additional properties of the CJ sonic state without an equation of state.
+This may illustrate a general property of horizons in hyperbolic systems.
+The CJ locus is the sound-like separatrix between the time-like Taylor-Zel'dovich-D\"{o}ring expansion, where $u+c \leqslant D_\text{CJ}$ \hyperref[subsec:InVarPb]{(Subsect. \ref{subsec:InVarPb})}, and the space-like Zel'dovich-von Neuman-D\"{o}ring reaction zone, where $u +c \geqslant D_\text{CJ}$, i.e. a Cauchy event horizon in the TZD expansion for an observer in the ZND reaction zone, and vice versa.